 Teaching strategie The course is based on an interdisciplinary didactic method, through face to face lectures that are integrated with slides and deepened by workshops.
 The course also offers some lectures given by experts from different Italian and foreign Universities.

-Eveneted leaveing outcomes Expected learning outcomes in terms of Knowledge and understanding on: Understanding the textual primary sources and documents referred to the spreading of Christian religion (I-VII A.D.).
-Acquisition of a understanding on. methodology that allows a philological analysis of the sources relating to the diffusion of Christianity in different historical and geographical contexts.
+Expected learning outcomes in terms of

+Knowledge and understanding on: Applying knowledge and Understanding the textual primary sources and documents referred to the spreading of Christian religion within the Roman empire (I-VI A.D.).
+Acquisition of a methodology that allows a philological analysis of the sources relating to the diffusion of Christianity in different historical and geographical contexts.
 Analysing -with a critical method- the literary works written by Christian authors.
-Commenting upon the ancient Christian and patristic texts (I-VII A.D.), focusing the main themes, the meaningful elements and the formal peculiarities.
-Applying knowledge and understanding on: Acquiring an analytical research methodology based on critical analysis of the Christian textual sources.
+Commenting upon the ancient Christian and patristic texts (I-VI A.D.), focusing the main themes, the meaningful elements and the formal peculiarities.
+Acquiring an analytical research methodology based on critical analysis understanding on: of the Christian textual sources.
 Capability to apply the acquired knowledge into interdisciplinary contexts, making historical comparisons with other ancient religious systems.
-0.6: 1111 Interpreting Christian texts critically.
+Interpreting Christian texts critically.
 Soft skills Making informed judgments and choices Develop the ability to learn and interpret the data of the discipline deemed useful for determining autonomous judgments, including reflection on social, scientific or ethical issues connected to them.
 Making judgments Developing personal analysis skills through case studies.
 Understanding methods and contents of Christian exegesis.
 Conveying the acquired knowledge into more composite hermeneutic contexts.
 Communicating knowledge and understanding Using a rigorous and accurate specialized language.
 Elucidating topics, issues and contents with mastery of language and originality to specialist and non-specialist interlocutors.
-Stating clearly the results of a case study or a personal research related to some subject matters of the course.
+Stating clearly the results of a case study or personal research related to some subject matters of the course.
 Capacities to continue learning Capacity to deal critically with main themes and specialized studies on Christianity.
-Capacity to interpret and discuss the current research inquires and results Cullahua with a high level of autonomy.
-Syllabus Content knowledge Texts from the 1 st to the 7 th century will be read and commented on, in Content knowledge relation to the main themes of the history of Christianity and their peculiar contextual and formal elements.
+Capacity to interpret and discuss the current research inquires and results with a high level of autonomy.
+Syllabus Content knowledge Texts from the 1 st to the 6 th century will be read and commented on, in relation to the main themes of the history of Christianity and their peculiar contextual and formal elements.
 In particular, documents such as: New Testament, apocryphal texts, acts of martyrs, patristic texts, historiography texts will be analyzed.
 Texts and readings M. Pesce, Gesù e i suoi seguaci.
 Identità e differenze, Morcelliana, Brescia 2020, pp. 25-50; 113-144; 223-230.
-M. Pesce, Il cristianesimo, Gesù e la modernità.
-Una relazione complessa, Carocci Editore, Roma 2018, pp. 47-84.
 A. Destro-M. Pesce, Dentro e fuori le case.
 Il ruolo delle donne da Gesù alle prime chiese, EDB, Bologna 2016.
-I. Aulisa, Potere e santità nella storiografia spagnola tardoantica, in "Classica et Christiana" 15, 2020, pp. 19- 42.
-Notes, additional materials Non-attending students are required to contact the professor directly who will provide additional bibliography to integrate the institutional program.
-Repository The didactic material is available at the Library of Classical and Christian Studies of the Plexus of Santa Teresa dei Maschi.
+I. Aulisa, Potere e santità nella storiografia spagnola tardoantica, in "Classica et Christiana" 15, 2020, pp. 19-42.

+Notes, additional materials Non-attending students are required to contact the professor directly, who will provide additional bibliography to integrate the institutional program.
+Repository The didactic material is available at the Library of Classical and Christian Studies, Santa Teresa dei Maschi Building.